kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-config.md

 kubeadm v1.7.x or lower, you must use `kubeadm config upload` to create the ConfigMap before you may use `kubeadm upgrade`.

 In Kubernetes v1.11.0, some new commands were added.
-You can use `kubeadm config print-default` to print the default configuration and `kubeadm config migrate` to convert your old configuration files to a newer version. `kubeadm config images list` and `kubeadm config images pull` can be used to list and pull the images that kubeadm requires.
+You can use `kubeadm config print` to print the default configuration and `kubeadm config migrate` to convert your old configuration files to a newer version. `kubeadm config images list` and `kubeadm config images pull` can be used to list and pull the images that kubeadm requires.